 Green anacondas reach sexual maturity at about 3 to 4 years of age.
 Yellow anacondas breed annually, but female green anacondas only breed every other year.
 This is because they have quite a taxing reproduction process and they need to regain their strength and energy for the next reproduction orgy.

 From March to May, these giant constrictors abandon their solitary lifestyles and spend a long time mating.
 For many male green anacondas, these lusty pairings end in death.
 The female often consumes them to help nourish her through the gestation period.

 The females start the mating process by leaving a trail of pheromones.
 The males then search for the females.
 The male’s forked tongue flicks as he gathers different scents from the ground and air.
-The Jacobson’s organ in the roof of the snake’s mouth enables the reptile to smell and locate prey.
+The Jacobson’s organ in the roof of the snake’s mouth enables the reptile to smell, taste and locate prey.

 Or, in this case, a female in heat.
 The green anaconda is polyandrous – this means she practices polygamy – taking a number of mates from the many that respond to her pheromones.

 The snakes form a mass of writhing bodies.
 This is known as a breeding ball.
 The female anaconda snake is stimulated by the males’ spurs, and mating takes place with the male’s tail coiled around her.